Bedford bus station

 Bedford bus station serves the town of Bedford, Bedfordshire, England.
 The bus station is part owned by the Stagecoach in Bedford and Bedford Borough Council and is situated in the town centre on All Hallows just off Greyfriars.

 The main operator at Bedford bus station is Stagecoach in Bedford.
 Other operators include Stagecoach in Northants, Grant Palmer, Cedar Coaches, Flittabus and Ivel Sprinter.

 History

-There are plans to redevelop the Bedford bus station as part of the Town Centre's renovation plan.
+The bus station and adjacent multi storey car park were originally constructed in the 1960s.
+The bus station replaced one on The Broadway.
+In 2012, plans were launched to redevelop the Bedford bus station as part of the Town Centre's renovation plan.

 In June 2013, plans to rebuild the bus station were approved by the local council.
 The rebuilt bus station opened in March 2015.

 Services

 Bus services run from the bus station around the town.
 Services go as far afield as Kettering, Northampton, Milton Keynes, Oxford, Luton, Hitchin, Sandy, Biggleswade and Cambridge.